Outburn-IL/foob-docs/fume-tester.md

 ### HL7v2 Routing Rules Editor
 This module aimed to configure the **routing rules** between source HL7v2 messages and the FUME conversion map.
-The routing rules call the appropriate map based on the logical expressions for each source message.
+The routing rules call the appropriate map based on the logical expressions identifying each source message.
 The expression syntax is based on the FLASH - FUME map language and provides broad flexibility for setting any logical condition.
+The target is to build expression which will uniquely identify the incoming message.

+As an example, the following expression:
+'MSH.SendingApplication.NamespaceID='VitalSignsDevice''

+will identify the following HL7v2 message:

 The rule set is created once for each incoming source message type and can be reused as often as needed.